HerixH/basestyle/contracts/README.md

-# Baselifytle Smart Contracts
+# Baselifestyle Smart Contracts

-Smart contracts for the Baselifytle NFT appreciation system on Base.
+Smart contracts for the Baselifestyle NFT appreciation system on Base.

 ## Quick Start